 Medicaid eligibility is exceedingly complex and to provide the minute details is beyond the mission of this website.
-That said, there are some over-arching eligibility principles which should be mentioned.
-Medicaid eligibility is determined at many levels.
-Each state has its own requirements which can change every year.
+That said, there are some over-arching eligibility principles that should be mentioned.
+Medicaid eligibility is determined at many levels, and each state has its own requirements, which can change every year.
 Within each state, each target constituent group has its own requirements.
-For example, elderly and frail individuals have different requirements than pregnant women.
-Finally, nursing home or long term care Medicaid may have different requirements than Medicaid waivers, and each waiver may have its own requirements.
+For example, elderly and frail individuals have different requirements for eligibility than pregnant women.
+Finally, nursing home or long term care Medicaid may have different requirements than Medicaid waivers.
+In addition, each waiver may have its own requirements for eligibility purposes.

-A rule of thumb for the year 2017 is an individual’s income must be less than $2,205 / month and their resources, excluding their home and vehicle, must be valued at less than $2,000.
-However, in some states the income limit is as low as $500 / month and in others as high as $5,000 / month (when combined with a non-applying spouse) or even higher if the individual has exceptionally high care expenses.
-The resource limit is some states is as high as $20,000.
-What is defined as a countable resource also changes by state.
+A rule of thumb for the year 2017 is a single individual’s income must be less than $2,205 / month and their resources, excluding their home and vehicle, must be valued at less than $2,000.
+However, in some states the income limit is as low as $500 / month, and in others, as high as $5,000 / month (when combined with a non-applying spouse, as income and asset limits are different for single persons versus married couples).
+This amount might be even higher if the individual has exceptionally high care expenses.
+The resource limit in some states is as high as $20,000.
+What is defined as a countable resource also differs by the state in which one resides.
+However, in addition to one’s home and vehicle, household belongings and personal effects are considered exempt (non-countable) assets.
 For assistance determining your eligibility, please use our Find a Planner tool.

 The complexity of Medicaid eligibility underscores the important of Medicaid planning.
 Learn more about what Medicaid planners do.